AdamFHolt/global-subduction-ASPECT/README.md

 ## OVERVIEW

-Contains the suite of global, compositional subduction models analyzed in Holt (2022).
+Contains the suite of global subduction models analyzed in Holt (2022).
 All models were ran using ASPECT version 2.2.0.
 Folder contents:

 **input_files:**  Contains all ASPECT input (.prm) files used in the study.
 Inside this directory is another README summarizing the models.